 Would I recommend Disney at Christmas time?
 Absolutely!
 And here's why:

 Of course there is the obvious, the weather in December in Florida is spectacular.
 With highs in the 70's and lows in the 50's, you can wear jeans & t-shirts and be very comfortable.
-Additionally, flights to Orlando can be quite reasonable this time of year.

 Also, November 30 - December 18 is considered "Value Season", where you will find the lowest prices you can get for Disney World.
 We opted to go the first week of December and it was perfect.
 As I mentioned before, with a little planning (don't go to the parks have the "Magic Hours" on that day- everyone else is there!), you will have little to no waits for most rides and attractions.
 As you get closer to the Christmas Holiday, the crowds get bigger.
 In fact, most Disney websites report that Christmas Day is the busiest day of the year.
 Yikes!